wely/DevCamp/HOL/node/07-bot/README.md

 1. Enter the bot's HTTPS endpoint into the address bar of the Emulator.
 It should look similar to this: `https://citypowerbot20170712104043.azurewebsites.net/api/messages`.
 Also provide the `Microsoft App ID` and the `Microsoft App Password` you noted earlier.
 Then click `CONNECT`.
 Test your bot as before.

     ![image](./media/2017-07-12_13_46_00.png)

+    > If you get a Server 500 error message try removing the `Microsoft App ID` and the `Microsoft App Password` and reconnect to the bot.

 1. If you like you can now [configure the bot](https://docs.microsoft.com/en-us/bot-framework/portal-configure-channels) to run on one or more channels.